wingjay/WJMagicCurveView/README.md

 # WJMagicCurveView
-By simply setting several parameters, You'll get a fancy magic curve immediately.
+By setting several parameters simply, You'll get a fancy Magic Curve immediately.

 # Let's see what it is
 ![First](https://wingjay.com/img/%E6%9C%89%E8%B6%A3%E7%9A%84%E6%9B%B2%E7%BA%BF%E5%9C%A8Android%E4%B8%8A%E7%9A%84%E5%AE%9E%E7%8E%B0/ring.gif)